 A common topic encountered today in religion is pornography and sexual immorality among leaders and believers in the pew.
-Rarely is it discussed in the public forum.
-I will attempt to approach it from a Biblical standpoint gracefully.
-Sexual immorality existed in the day of the Apostle Paul in the Corinthians letters primarily, and it exist today as well.
+Rarely can it be discussed in the public forum.
+I will attempt to approach it here from a Biblical standpoint gracefully.
+Sexual immorality existed in the day of the Apostle Paul in the Corinthians letters primarily, and it sadly it exists today as well.

 In recent years sexual addiction has risen to be a part of psychological disorders much like other obsessive-compulsive disorders, or analogous to supplementary addictions.
 Those include internet pornography, and illicit drug use, with these phenomena being a somewhat recent development.

 Sexual addiction, also called hyper-sexual disorder, may be defined and identified as any compulsive or impulsive sexual activity that falls into one of three categories: shameful, secretive, or abusive.
 Internet sexual addiction is a new form of sexual addiction and is one of the most prevalent.